astroumd/ASP_template1/README.md

      New Project -> Upload Project -> Select a .zip file

-Unless making a small modifications, my normal own workflow will grab a **git** version of the overleaf repo:
+Unless making small modifications, my normal own workflow will grab a **git** version from overleaf, and I work on the laptop.
+Here is how you get the secret overleaf link:

      Menu -> Git

-after which the uniq URL can be cloned locally to your laptop, for example
+after which this uniq URL can be cloned locally to your laptop, for example

      git clone https://git.overleaf.com/6508854af54fe71911206296 MyPaper

+After this the normal *git commit/git push* will keep your laptop version in sync with overleaf.

 ## modifications from the ASP distribution